A lot or a little?

 What parents need to know

-Parents need to know that this sequel to the 1989 original film is darker and more kill-happy than the previous installment.
+Parents need to know that Batman Returns is darker and more kill-happy than the previous installment, the 1989 original film.
 Crooks wearing giant skull-head masks run amok at a Christmas-tree lighting ceremony.
 Selena suffers a breakdown, during which she destroys her apartment.
 The Penguin threatens Schreck by producing his ex-partner's severed hand.
 Schreck is electrocuted, leaving a charred, pop-eyed corpse.
 And the movie deals with mature themes, such as death, abandonment of a child, and corruption in big business.

 What's the story?